Trolleybuses in Zurich

 The Zurich trolleybus system (Trolleybussystem Zürich) is part of the public transport network of Zurich, Switzerland.
 Opened in 1939, it integrates with the Zurich S-Bahn, the Zurich tramway network and the city's urban motorbus network to form an integrated all-four style scheme.

-As of 2021, the system consists of seven lines with a total route length of 54.0 km.
+As of 2025, the system consisted of six lines with a total route length of 60 km.
 It is operated by Verkehrsbetriebe Zürich (VBZ), which also operates the tramway and motorbus networks.
 Like the other modes of public transport in the region, it is covered by the Zürcher Verkehrsverbund (ZVV).

 History

-The Zurich trolleybus system was opened on 27 May 1939, by the then Städtische Strassenbahn Zürich ("Zurich Municipal Tramway") (St. St. Z.).
+The Zurich trolleybus system was opened on 27 May 1939, by the then Städtische Strassenbahn Zürich (Zurich Municipal Tramway) (St. St. Z.).
 It was the third modern trolleybus system to be opened in Switzerland, after the Lausanne system and Winterthur system, respectively.
 Initially, trolleybus lines were created on new routings intended to complement, rather than compete with, the city's existing tram network.

-De facto, the new system's initial operator was the legally independent transport company Autobusbetrieb der Städtischen Strassenbahn Zürich ("Bus Operation of the Zurich Municipal Tramway").
-This company had been founded in 1927 as Kraftwagenbetrieb der Städtischen Strassenbahn Zürich ("Motor Vehicle Operator of the Zurich Municipal Tramway") and had been renamed in 1935.
-Only in March 1949 did the two companies merge, to form the Verkehrsbetriebe der Stadt Zürich, which, since 1978, has been known as Verkehrsbetriebe Zürich.
+De facto, the new system's initial operator was the legally independent transport company Autobusbetrieb der Städtischen Strassenbahn Zürich (Bus Operation of the Zurich Municipal Tramway).
+This company had been founded in 1927 as Kraftwagenbetrieb der Städtischen Strassenbahn Zürich (Motor Vehicle Operator of the Zurich Municipal Tramway) and had been renamed in 1935.
+Only in March 1949 did the two companies merge, to form the Verkehrsbetriebe der Stadt Zürich (City of Zürich Transit Agency) which, since 1978, has been known as Verkehrsbetriebe Zürich.

 The first Zurich trolleybus line was Bezirksgebäude to Bucheggplatz, and is now part of line 32.
 Between its opening in 1946 and 1956, line C, latterly known as line 34, was isolated from the rest of the system.
-During that period, vehicle replacement on that line was carried out using a so-called Bügelwagen ("current collector") on tram tracks.
+During that period, vehicle replacement on that line was carried out using a so-called Bügelwagen on tram tracks.

 In the 1950s, the city's trams began to be seen as inflexible and susceptible to the growing traffic congestion in the city streets.
 One proposed solution was the conversion of the less busy lines to trolleybus lines, and the first step in this direction was the conversion, between 1954 and 1958, of tram line 1, and an outer portion of tram line 2, into trolleybus line 31.
 However no further conversions of tram lines to trolleybuses have taken place.

+Trolleybus operation on line 73 (Albisriederplatz – Morgental) was introduced in September 1974, but the route lasted only nine months as a separate trolleybus service.
+From 1 June 1975, it was taken over by line 33, which was extended from Albisriederplatz to Morgental on that date and reconverted to trolleybuses after having been temporarily suspended as a trolleybus route several years earlier, in 1967, because of major construction on the Hardbrücke.
+Route 33's eastern terminus was at Toblerplatz/Kirche Fluntern.

+Line 74 (Affoltern/Furttal – Bucheggplatz) was converted to trolleybuses on 2 April 1975.
+In December 1986, it was extended north by around 450 m from Furttal to Holzerhurd.